ThanhTDX/Computer-Science---HCMUT/CO2011/ProjectMM/README.md

 ------------------------------------------------------------------------------------------
-Đây là BTL của lớp Mô Hình Hóa Toán Học của thầy Nguyễn An Khương (CO2011 - CC05)
+This is our work and project for the big Assignment in class Mathematical Modelling by Mr. Nguyễn An Khương (CO2011 - CC05)

-Ngày khởi tạo:
-Ngày kết thúc: 20/1/2021

-Danh sách thành viên
+Starting date:
+Ending date: 20/1/2021

+List of members
 - Nguyễn Duy Thành
 - Ủ Minh Quân
 - Đỗ Đức Trung
 - Lê Huy Hoàng

-Nhật ký công việc:

-- Tuần 1:
+Journal:

+- Week 1: Creating group of 3 members, Thành, Quân and Trung
+  + Doing question 1 and 2
+  + Reading reference Van11 and research on data
-- Tuần 2:
+- Week 2:
-- Tuần 3:
+- Week 3:
-- Tuần 4:
+  + Code implementation on question 2 and 4a
+- Week 4: Welcoming new member - Lê Huy Hoàng, starting work on Question 5.
-- Tuần 5:
+- Week 5:
-- Tuần 6:
+  + Relearning dynamical system (via TA Class made by Mr. Khương
+  + Remaking Question 1
+  + Small update on Question 3
+  + Continue work on
+- Week 6: Implementing work on PDF, double checking syntax/semantic error.